Iepoev/Thesis/paper/source/12_ch4_classification.md

  - A Convolutional layer with a filter size of 12 followed by a 0.2 dropout and a maxpooling layer with a pool size of 2
  - Two Convolutional layers with a filter size of 5, each followed by a 0.2 dropout and a maxpooling layer with a pool size of 2
  - 4 Bidirectional LSTM layers, which means that each layer consists of 2 LSTM chains, one standard and one that goes backwards in time.
 This has as benefit that these layers can analyze sequences in the past as well as in the future.
 Of these four layers the first three output all their hidden states to the following layer and the fourth outputs the hidden state of the last cell
  - Here a slight adaptation is made to the original design.
-Instead of a "a convolution of filter length 1" with tanh activation, a densely connected layer is used as output for the classification.
+Instead of a "a convolution of filter length 1" with tanh activation, a densely connected layer is used as output for the classification, to make the network more suitable to multilabel classification for disjunct classes.

-RESULTATEN VAN DH HIER

-BESPREKING VAN DH HIER
+This results in a network containing 576.771 trainable parameters.
+This networks achieves only a \~60\% accuracy on the training set and \~62\% on the validation set, which makes it perform on the same level as the fairly simple and computationally less intensive simple LSTM network.

-## DeepHeart v 2
+## DeepHeart v2

 DeepHeartV2 is a proposed evolution of deepheart for this thesis with the following changes:

- - The Maxpooling layers are removed because they reduced the sequence lenght to 11 timesteps with 128 features when they were used as input for the LSTM layers.
+ - In the original DeepHeart, the sequences are convoluted before being passed to multiple layers of RNNs.
+This has a significant impact on the productivity of the LSTM layers as much of the temporal information is filtered out before it reaches the memory cells of the LSTM.
+In the original model there were only 11 timesteps left in these layers.
+In this version of Deepheart, the 4 stacked LSTM layers are swapped with the 9 layers of the convolutional network.
  - The Convolutional Layers use causal padding, a technique also used in WaveNet [@Oord2016]
+ - A final LSTM is added before the densely connected output layer.
  - The Bidirectional LSTMs each have 11 hidden outputs to match the number of features in the input data.

-RESULTATEN VAN DH2 HIER

-BESPREKING VAN DH2 HIER
+This results in a network containing 221.405 trainable parameters.
+This networks achieves a \~80\% accuracy on the training set and \~75\% on the validation set, which makes it perform significantly better than the original DeepHeart.

 ## Temporal Convolutional Network